Over 400 million views Dateline April 1st

 The House of Wessex was the last native English royal dynasty, the Kingdom of England and its successors since being ruled in turn by the House of Normandy (Norman French), House of Plantagenet (French), House of Tudor (Welsh), House of Stuart (Scottish), House of Orange (Dutch), House of Hanover (German) and House of Saxe-Coburg and Gotha (German; renamed House of Windsor in 1917).

-from me.
-I landed in Briton in 497AD and
+landed in Briton in 497AD and my Kingdom

-powerful in the land - it was called
+became the most powerful in the land - it

 Oxfordshire, Somerset and Wiltshire.
 My